Archive for: industrial designs

 January 22nd, 2010, Tomasz Rychlicki

-The Voivodeship Administrative Court (VAC) in Warsaw in a judgment of 19 November 2009, case file VI SA/Wa 703/09 ruled that the entitled person to file a request for invalidation of a right in registration of an industrial design may be an owner of the industrial design registered with an earlier priority, if the existence of this deisgn is an obstacle to the novelty or individual character of the later design.
+The Voivodeship Administrative Court in Warsaw in its judgment of 19 November 2009 case file VI SA/Wa 703/09 ruled that the person entitled to file a request for invalidation of a right in registration of an industrial design may be an owner of the industrial design registered with an earlier priority, if the existence of this deisgn is an obstacle to the novelty or individual character of the later design.
 The entitled person to file a request for invalidation may also be an entrepreneur that produces a product with a solution that is covered by the wrongly granted right in registration and to whom this wrongly granted right interferes with the freedom of business establishment and operation.

 This judgment is not yet final.
 A cassation complaint may be filed to the Supreme Administrative Court.

-January 21st, 2010, Tomasz Rychlicki
+January 20th, 2010, Tomasz Rychlicki

 Polish case law on industrial designs